simonsobs/ocs/docs/live_monitor/configuration.rst

 is what actually runs when you startup your docker service. ``restart`` allows you to define when a container can be automatically restarted, in this instance, always. ``hostname`` defines the hostname internal to the container.
-This is used in the OCS container configurations in conjuction with the ocs-site-configs file. ``user`` defines the user used inside the container.
+This is used in the OCS container configurations in conjunction with the ocs-site-configs file. ``user`` defines the user used inside the container.
 This is only used on the aggregator agent configuration.

 ``ports`` defines the ports exposed from the container to the host.
 This is used on containers like the crossbar container and the grafana container.
 ``volumes`` defines mounted docker volumes and bind mounts to the host system.
 The syntax here is ``/host/system/path:/container/system/path``.
-Altneratively the host system path can be a named docker container, like the one used for grafana. ``environment`` defines environment variables inside the container.
+Alternatively the host system path can be a named docker container, like the one used for grafana. ``environment`` defines environment variables inside the container.
 This is used for configuring behaviors inside the containers. ``depends_on``